Management Accounting – Definition, Objective, Techniques & Limitations

 How Management Accounting Works

-Managerial Accounting operates as a dynamic and integral component of an organisation’s financial management.
+Managerial Accounting is a dynamic and integral component of an organisation’s financial management.
 Here’s a breakdown of how it works:

 1. Data Collection and Recording: Managerial Accounting begins with the collection of relevant financial data.
 This includes information on costs, revenues, production volumes, and other relevant metrics.
 Transactions are systematically recorded using various accounting methods.
 These data form the foundation for subsequent analyses.